 The father of five daughters in Jane Austen’s Pride and Prejudice, Mr. Bennet endures his challenging wife with a reclusive and somewhat distant attitude.
 But what sets him apart is his love and affection for his daughters.
 Most notably, putting circumstantial needs and desires behind their happiness.
 He never allows his own wants to come before theirs, and he continually guides and encourages his daughters to strive for what they want in life.
 Mr. Bennet is both protector and cheerleader for his children.

 The father from the popular Calvin and Hobbes comic strip penned by Bill Watterson, Calvin’s Dad is the epitome of patience.
 This father figure provides some sarcastic humor in his interactions with his son, but on the whole, he endures Calvin’s antics and imagination by both encouraging his son and giving him the room he needs to explore for himself.
 Calvin’s Dad is never phased by Calvin’s many questions or sometimes incredible adventures.
 Despite numerous moments when his patience can be seen to stretch thin, Calvin’s Dad remains a perfect example of how a father can support and encourage their children despite the many challenges parenting presents.

-All of these fathers serve as examples, as role models for their children and other characters in their stories.
+All of these literary dads serve as examples, as role models for their children and other characters in their stories.
 Father’s day is an opportunity to acknowledge and appreciate the role fathers play in shaping us and providing lessons by which we can grow.
-This father’s day, take a minute to thank all the dads (both real and fictional) for being a part of your story.
+This father’s day, take a minute to thank all the dads (both real and literary dads) for being a part of your story.